Agnieszka-Dzwolak/jokes-api/README.md

 # Jokes API

-> A simple website ...
+> A simple website that allows user to get jokes.

 ## Table of contents